 As of the time of this review, Humanitas is distributed in merely several states (good California distribution) and can be found locally in the Napa area at the Bounty Hunter and sometimes at Backroom wines, both in downtown Napa.

-Tastings are by appointment at the Good Life Wine Collective in the “Crusher” Industrial park district in the southern part of the city of Napa.
-Not only are the Humanitas wines made here but so are the wines for Jessup Cellars and Handwritten.
-The cozy tasting room located in the front of the building (there is plenty of parking here) and the winery sits in the back of the building.
+Tastings are by appointment at the Good Life Wine Collective located in the “Crusher” Industrial park district in the southern part of the city of Napa.
+The cozy tasting room is located in the front of the building (there is plenty of parking here) and the winery sits in the back of the building.

 Despite being in an urban setting they have creatively installed a Winery Wastewater Treatment System at the edge of their parking lot bordering Enterprise Drive.
 This system connects to the drains within the winery building and uses microbes to treat and break down the wastewater.